What’s New for Shelby County 4-H?

 Want to Learn about Shelby County 4-H?

-Shelby County 4-H is getting ready to start up their new project year with our annual 4-H Kickoff, Awards Ceremony and Volunteer Recognition program which is scheduled for Monday, September 14th beginning at 6:00 p.m. at the Extension gym building at 266 Nacogdoches Street in Center.
-This fun-filled, hands-on event will allow the youth to try their hand at the various projects.
+Shelby County 4-H is getting ready to start up their new project year with our annual 4-H Kickoff, which is scheduled for Monday, September 13th beginning at 6:00 p.m. at the Extension gym building at 266 Nacogdoches Street in Center.
+This fun-filled, hands-on event will allow the youth to learn about the various projects being offered this year.

 Monthly Club Meetings: